koobo/HippoPlayer/README.md

 To build the player group file, read the _playergroup0.s_ and assemble, it will create a binary bundle out of the files in the _pl_-dir.

+To build the Protracker replay routine, assemble the file _kpl14.s_ and write out the binary to _kpl_.

-To build individual replay-routines, assemble one in the _pl_-directory, write out the binary and compress it with fimp.
+To build individual replay routines, assemble one in the _pl_-directory, write out the binary and compress it with fimp, then re-create the group file.

 # Notes